CodeFoodPixels/lukeb.co.uk/src/posts/per-aspera-ad-astra.md

 title: Per aspera ad astra
 date: 2021-05-12 10:30:00
 tags:
-  - web development
+  - Web Development
-  - open source
+  - Open Source
-  - programming
+  - Programming
 ---

 When I was younger, I wanted to be a "robot scientist".
 I found them fascinating and wanted to learn about how they work and how to build them, but I lived in the middle of nowhere, in a time when the web was still finding it's feet, which meant that the resources weren't really there for me and eventually I realised that it wasn't really a viable option.